 Sources

-- SEC Charges Against Alex Mashinsky — SEC press release on fraud charges.
+- SEC Charges Against Alex Mashinsky — SEC press release on securities fraud charges filed in 2023.

-- Celsius Network Bankruptcy Filing — official bankruptcy case documents.
+- Celsius Network Bankruptcy Filing — official Chapter 11 case documents disclosing the $1.2B shortfall.

-- CoinDesk — Celsius Collapse Coverage — extensive reporting on the collapse.
+- CoinDesk — Celsius Collapse Coverage — extensive contemporaneous reporting on the withdrawal freeze and bankruptcy.

-- Rekt.news — Celsius — detailed post-mortem on Celsius’s failure.
+- Rekt.news — Celsius — detailed post-mortem on Celsius’s failed investment strategies.